top of page

 You can't live in a "target", only a "completion".
 News flash: Governments don't "build" homes.
 Their unachievable "plans" don't deliver anything but headlines that buy votes and build larger bureaucracies.

-Toronto is now seeing the fewest homes built in 30 years.
+in 30 years.
 Thousands of "approved" homes in Metro Vancouver cities aren't being built because government-imposed costs are too high.

 Trades and other job losses are massive.